Sports Entertainment Group: History

 After going through a number of name changes in the 1990s and early 2000s, the company was known as Pacific Star Network for 16 years.

 In December 2014, Pacific Star Network acquired Morrison Media Services, the publisher of Frankie Magazine and Smith Journal.
 They sold Morrison Media Services to Nextmedia in September 2018.

 In January 2018, Pacific Star Network acquired 100 per cent of equity in Crocmedia.
 In September 2020, Pacific Star Network rebranded Crocmedia as Sports Entertainment Network (SEN).
 Two months later, Pacific Star Network changed its name to Sports Entertainment Group (SEG).

 In September 2023, it was reported that SEG posted a $9.2 million loss in the 2022–23 financial year.
 The company reportedly asked for covenant relief from the bank in the June quarter.
 In November 2023, it was reported that SEG required a cash injection or new investors in the next nine months to survive.
 To finish the year, SEG sold 3.75 per cent of their sporting teams business, SEN Teams, and received $1.5 million in investor funds from new individual shareholders.

+In mid-August 2026, SEG acquired the New Zealand commercial broadcaster MediaWorks New Zealand from its owners Quadrant Private Equity, Barclay Nettlefold and John O'Neill for NZ$130 million.